Samuel Elliott Hoskins: Life

 Hoskins was born at Guernsey in 1799.
 His father, Samuel Hoskins, a native of Honiton, Devon, England, was in business at 66 Mark Lane, London, with the firm of Merrick, Hoskins, & Co. till 1798, when he went to Guernsey and, marrying Miss Elizabeth Oliver, remained there during the remainder of his life.

 Hoskins was educated at Topsham and Exeter, and, destined for the Guernsey bar was placed under Advocate Charles de Jersey.
 After a year he gave up the law for medicine.
 From 1818 to 1820 he was at the united hospitals of Guy's and St. Thomas's, London.
 He passed as a licentiate of the Society of Apothecaries in 1821, as a member of the Royal College of Surgeons of England in 1822, as an extra licentiate of the Royal College of Physicians in 1834, and a fellow in 1859.
 While a student he came to know Astley Cooper, Samuel Taylor Coleridge, Charles Lamb, Thomas De Quincey, Thomas Talfourd, and Douglas William Jerrold.
 After passing his surgical examination he returned to Guernsey and entered into partnership with his old instructor, Dr. Brock.
 He studied for a short time in Paris in 1827, and settled finally in the Channel Islands.

 In 1859 he retired from his profession, leaving his practice in the hands of a partner, and devoted himself to historical research.
-He died at York Place, Candie Road, Guernsey, on 12 October 1888, and was buried in the Candie cemetery.
+He died at York Place, Candie Road, Guernsey, on 12 October 1888, and was buried in Candie Cemetery.